-Since everywhere positive synergy implies assortative matching, is sorting greater with more synergistic production?
-A simple three-type example refutes this conjecture - the optimal matching oscillates between NAM1 and NAM3 as synergy rises in Figure 3.
-So on the one hand, an increasing sorting theory must build on production synergy, but on the other, sorting need not increase even if synergy everywhere does.
-This highlights the difficulty of our comparative statics goal.

-While increasing synergy is not enough for increasing sorting, Proposition 1 finds that sorting cannot fall in the PQD order when synergy everywhere weakly rises.
-This argument exhausts the strength of monotone comparative statics logic in the matching setting, and allows unranked oscillations, like NAM1 to NAM3, as synergy rises.
+Since globally positive synergy implies assortative matching, is sorting greater with more synergistic production?
+A three-type example refutes this conjecture - the optimal matching oscillates between the two non-PQD comparable matchings NAM1 and NAM3 as synergy rises in Figure 3.
+While increasing synergy is not enough for increasing sorting, Proposition 1 finds that sorting cannot fall in the PQD order when synergy globally weakly rises.
+This exhausts the strength of monotone comparative statics logic, and allows unranked oscillations, like NAM1 to NAM3, as synergy rises.

 To secure increasing sorting, we need stronger assumptions.
 We add in crosssectional restrictions on synergy.
-Our easiest to state such result is Proposition 2.
-It says that sorting increases if synergy fundamentally increases everywhere, and is cross-sectionally monotone in partner types.
-Our theory builds on this, relaxing the cross-sectional monotonicity, since synergy is not monotone in typical matching models.
+Our easiest to state such result is Proposition 2 - sorting increases if synergy weakly increases for all pairs, and if synergy is crosssectionally monotone, i.e. monotone across pairs of types before and after the shift in production.
+But these monotonicity assumptions may be too demanding, since synergy is not monotone in many matching applications.

-Our key increasing sorting result in the paper is Proposition 3.
-It weakens both the fundamental and cross-sectional changes of Proposition 2, replacing monotonicity conditions with weaker sign change provisos.
-The new fundamental requirement is that the total synergy aggregated on unions of rectangular partner sets changes sign only from negative to positive.
-The new cross-sectional premise is that the total synergy on rectangular sets changes sign just once as it shifts north-east.
+Our most general sorting result Proposition 3 replaces monotonicity conditions in Proposition 2 with sign change provisos.
+The new assumption across matching markets is that total synergy aggregated on unions of rectangular partner sets changes sign only from negative to positive.
+The new cross-sectional premise is that the total synergy on rectangular sets changes sign just once as it shifts toward higher types.

 Next, Proposition 4 replaces the cross-sectional premise of Proposition 3 with an assumption on marginal rectangular synergy.
-Finally, to subsume the typical continuum types matching papers, Proposition 5 formulates an increasing sorting result solely in terms of local synergy.
-It posits that synergy changes sign only from negative to positive, with a like sign change cross-sectionally.
+Finally, to subsume continuum types matching papers, Proposition 5 formulates an increasing sorting result solely in terms of local synergy.
+It posits that synergy changes sign only from negative to positive, with the same sign change cross-sectionally.
 But this is not enough, as single crossing is not preserved under addition.
 We therefore also assume that synergy is the product of an increasing and log-supermodular function.
 This ensures that positive synergy rises proportionately more than absolute negative synergy.

-Finally, the logic of the paper is that Proposition 3 implies Proposition 4 implies Proposition 5 implies Proposition 2.
+Finally, the logical arc of the paper is that Proposition 3 implies Proposition 4 implies Proposition 5 implies Proposition 2.
 We prove Proposition 3 for finitely many types.
-The proof in C.1 by induction on the number of types is a key contribution of the paper.
+The proof in C.2 by induction on the number of types is a key contribution of the paper.
 Notably, it never solves for an optimum.
 Rather it chases down failures of the comparative static to the possible shift from the n-type version of NAM3 to NAM.